LeeTrent/learn-go-web-dev/go-mvc-rdbms/README.md

 This application:
 1. was created for pedagogical purposes
 2. attempts to apply the Model-View-Controller (MVC)design pattern in Go.
-3. Attempts to conform to REST API principles by using the "julienschmidt/httprouter" library
+3. Attempts to conform to REST API principles by using the 'julienschmidt/httprouter' library
-4. provides CRUD operations on one table named 'books' using a Relational Database (PostgreSQL)
+4. provides CRUD operations on one table named 'books' using a relational database (PostgreSQL)

 # Database
 PostgreSQL running on localhost